 Policy 8.4 (Cliffs and Bluffs).
 This policy requires that development be set back from the bluff edge sufficiently far to ensure it is not visually obtrusive when viewed from the shoreline except in highly developed areas where adjoining development is nearer the bluff edge.
-As approved, the western end of the proposed fence would terminate approximately 4 feet away from the juncture between the Westerfield's front property line and the Marine Walk parcel.
-There is an additional 10 feet from this point to the bluff edge.
+As modified by the applicant, the western end of the proposed fence would terminate at an existing large ceanothus bush and be approximately 28 feet away from the top of the adjacent bluff.
 Given this setback distance in conjunction with the fence's relatively low height (4 feet), it is not anticipated that the fence will be visible from the shoreline area below.